levsah/PowerOutageAnalysis/README.md

 ---
 # Conclusion

 Our analysis offers insightful findings on the impact of severe weather on power outages.
-With this information, we are able to see that there is a correlation between being a costal or outer state compared to an inner state and the increase in power outages to the outer states.
+With this information, we are able to see that there is a correlation between being a costal or outer state compared to an inner state and does not imply an increase in power outages to the outer states.